rust-lang/rfcs/text/0000-nested-publish.md

 * (existing) A “**package**” is a directory with a `Cargo.toml` file, where that `Cargo.toml` file contains `[package]` metadata.
 (Note that valid `Cargo.toml` files can also declare `[workspace]`s without being packages; such files are irrelevant to this RFC.)
 * (existing) A “**sub-package**” is a package (directory with `Cargo.toml`) which is located in a subdirectory of another package.
 (This is an existing term in Cargo documentation, though only once.)
 * (new) A “**parent package**”, in the context of this RFC, is a package which is being or has been published, and which may contain sub-packages.
+* (new) A “**nested package**” is a package which is published as part of some parent package rather than independently.

 # Guide-level explanation
 [guide-level-explanation]: #guide-level-explanation